jdthorpe/react-hierarchy-tree-graph2/README.md

 element whose size is *exactly* the width and height of the of the tree **excluding any borders applied to the nodes**.
-When the border property is supplied, the overall size of the rendered `<svg>` element is increased by the border (in px) in order to prevent the outside borders from being cut
+When the border property is supplied, the overall size of the rendered `<svg>` element is increased by the border amount (in px) in order to prevent the outside borders of the background `<rect>`s from being cut off

 Result: